k3na7a/Lumina-Full-Stack-Template/BRICKS.md

 # 🧱 BRICKS.md

-## 🗓️ List for Today (Jul 9) 2025 [Doesn't have to all be done today]

-New Authentication System (Csrf + Cookies + Tokens) works and is tested!
-Permissions is currently hard coded (user.role == Role.enum)

-- We want roles to live in the database and for user.roles to be a many to many relation (1-way)
-- User can have many roles
-- 2 special roles (administrator : all permissions > bypasses all checks | user : no permissions )
-- ask self (and chatGPT): Do we even need a role with no permissions and set it as default?
-Can we not assume no roles is the same state?
-- custom roles can be given permissions (eg view_game, edit_game)

 ## 🧱 Completed Items 🧱

 - ✅ Fix Token verification (Layout instead of app) + Loading states